 Urine Blockage and Reflux

 Treatment for urine blockage depends on the cause and severity of the blockage.
 In some cases, the blockage goes away without treatment.
 For children who continue to have urine blockage, surgery may be needed to remove the obstruction and restore urine flow.
 After surgery, a small tube, called a stent, may be placed in the ureter or urethra to keep it open temporarily while healing occurs.
-More information is provided in the NIDDK health topic, Urine Blockage in Newborns.

 Treatment for reflux may include prompt treatment of urinary tract infections and long-term use of antibiotics to prevent infections until reflux goes away on its own.
 Surgery has also been used in certain cases.
-More information is provided in the NIDDK health topic, Vesicoureteral Reflux.

 Eating, Diet, and Nutrition